Proxy-Phaethon/theseus/README.md

 * Reproducible investigative workflows

 Theseus is primarily a learning and research project focused on the intersection of **computer science, information retrieval, data analysis, and investigative research**.

+## notes for next work session (to-do)
+terminal-related bs, if you ever figure out the ascii shit. goddammit. look into nlp for the conversation flow. add a scraper for the search pipeline. data analyzing system??? how to visualize the data, or present it at all other commands